mreaugusto/RSBC-DataHub-API/qa/roadside-forms/form-automation-js/DEVELOPER.md

 ## Niceties

-A few extras ease maintenance and usability.
+The following extras improve maintenance and usability.

-## Form data
+### Form data

 The form data is broken up into sections just like the form is, where each section has multiple elements (text boxes, radio buttons, multiselects, checkboxes).
 The test scenarios are organised into sections where the key is the page element id, and the value is the expected value.
 For example, in the section `drivers_information` below, we want the value of object  id `drivers_number` to be set to `1234567`: